canorve/CluSex/README.rst

 Where ConfigFile is the configuration parameters filename for pysex

-.. make another page to create the configfile

 Example of Configuration filename
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check the *config.txt* file that comes with the code.
-It is displayed
-here:

 # params for first run of Sextractor # run with low deblend number and
 high SNR